Home

 To make an equal pay claim, they must compare their pay and contractual terms and conditions against someone else.
 This person is called a 'comparator'.
 The comparator must be someone who is both:

-• the opposite sex
+• the other sex

 • doing equal work for the same or an 'associated' employer